-You are cordially invited to attend the 2023 Annual Meeting of Shareholders of Charles River Laboratories International, Inc. to be held at 8:00 a.m. on Tuesday, May 9, 2023, at the offices of Cooley LLP located at 500 Boylston Street, Boston, MA 02116.
+You are cordially invited to attend the 2024 Annual Meeting of Shareholders of Charles River Laboratories International, Inc. to be held at 8:00 a.m. on Wednesday, May 8, 2024, at the offices of Cooley LLP located at 500 Boylston Street, Boston, MA 02116.

 At the Annual Meeting, eleven (11) persons are nominated for election to our Board of Directors.
-We will also hold a vote on an advisory resolution on our executive compensation, hold a vote on an advisory resolution of the frequency of future advisory votes on executive compensation, and ask shareholders to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2023.
+We will also hold a vote on an advisory resolution on our executive compensation, and ask shareholders to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2024.
 Finally, a shareholder has proposed a resolution as described in the Proxy Statement.
-Our Board of Directors recommends the approval of the proposals to elect each of the eleven directors, to approve the advisory votes on our executive compensation and frequency of future advisory votes on executive compensation on an annual basis, and to ratify the selection of PricewaterhouseCoopers LLP, and recommends that you vote against the shareholder proposal.
+Our Board of Directors recommends the approval of the proposals to elect each of the eleven directors, to approve the advisory vote on our executive compensation, to ratify the selection of PricewaterhouseCoopers LLP, and recommends that you vote against the shareholder proposal.
 Such other business will be transacted as may properly come before the Annual Meeting.